 "This page is intended for college graduates and soon-to-be college graduates ONLY.
 We do NOT offer a guaranteed freshman-entry program for high school students."

-The University of Colorado Physical Therapy Program is a 2 1/2 year program that begins with Orientation the last Wednesday in May, followed by Summer semester beginning the first Monday in June.
-The academic program (including clinical education) continues for 8 consecutive semesters with graduation in December.
+The University of Colorado (CU) Physical Therapy (PT) Program is a 2.5-year program that typically begins with Orientation on Wednesday in the same week of Memorial Day, followed by summer semester beginning on Monday in the first full week in June.
+The academic program (including clinical education) continues for 8 consecutive semesters with graduation in December 2025.
 Full-time and part-time clinical education experiences are interspersed throughout the first two years and begin as early as the second semester (fall).
-During the Fall semester of the third year all students complete a final 16 week clinical internship.
-Upon completion of the Program, students are awarded the Doctor of Physical Therapy (DPT) degree, and are eligible to take the National Physical Therapy Exam (NPTE).
+During the Fall semester of the third year all students complete a final 16-week clinical internship.
+Upon completion of the Program, students are awarded the Doctor of Physical Therapy (DPT) degree and are eligible to take the National Physical Therapy Exam (NPTE).
 Following graduation, some students will continue in a year-long paid internship at the same site for an additional 36 weeks and other students may continue in a specially designed internship and/or post-professional residency experience, while others choose to assume employment as a licensed PT.

-There is a DPT/PhD degree option that provides students with the opportunity to become doctorally prepared Physical Therapist clinicians (DPT) and Rehabilitation Scientists (PhD) in tandem.
-Applicants interested in this dual degree option MUST have previous research experience.
+A DPT/PhD option provides students with the opportunity to become doctorally prepared Physical Therapist clinicians (DPT) and Rehab Scientists (PhD) in tandem.
+Applicants interested in this option MUST have previous research experience.

 Percent of IN-STATE and OUT-OF-STATE applicants accepted annually varies, and there is not a specific or set number of applicants accepted solely on this criteria.

 WICHE applicants accepted varies annually depending on qualified applicants who are offered admission and who meet WICHE criteria.